Technical Areas

 Patent Attorney, Managing Partner

-Dr. Yang has more than 9 years of work experience as a Patent Examiner at the USPTO.
-He prosecuted more than 500 patent applications in the fields of semiconductor devices, nanotechnology, alternative energy, displays (LEDs and OLEDs), batteries, advanced organic/inorganic materials, and biosensors.
-He authored Examiner Answers for Appeals to the Patent Trial and Appeal Board (PTAB, previously Board of Patent Appeals and Interferences).
-He advised the management board on patent examination/search strategy.
-He trained patent examiners on patent law, claim interpretation, prior art search, office action writing, and relevant science/technology.
-He is a recipient of Master-Rating Certificate from the USPTO.
+Dr. Yang brings nine years of experience as a Patent Examiner at the USPTO, where he examined and prosecuted more than 1,000 patent applications in areas including semiconductor devices, nanotechnology, alternative energy, LED and OLED displays, batteries, advanced materials, and biosensors.
+He authored Examiner Answers for appeals before the Patent Trial and Appeal Board (PTAB) and provided guidance to management on examination policy, search methodology, and prosecution strategy.
+In addition, he trained patent examiners on patent law, claim interpretation, prior art searching, Office Action drafting, and relevant scientific and technical subject matter.
+Dr. Yang earned a USPTO Master Rating Certificate and was promoted to GS-14 within three years and six months of employment, reflecting exceptional performance and technical proficiency.

-Prior to joining the USPTO, he was a postdoctoral fellow at University of California, Berkeley, Lawrence Berkeley National Laboratory (LBNL), and Naval Research Laboratory (NRL).
-His area of research includes non-linear laser physics, surface chemistry, molecular electronics, heterogeneous catalysis, and organic semiconductors.
-He is an author or coauthor of 33 research publications on a broad range of science and technology.
-He is a recipient of John G. Miller Award for the Best PhD Thesis in the Department of Chemistry, University of Pennsylvania, 2002.
+Prior to joining the USPTO, Dr. Yang conducted postdoctoral research at the University of California, Berkeley; Lawrence Berkeley National Laboratory (LBNL); and the Naval Research Laboratory (NRL).
+His research experience includes nonlinear laser physics, surface chemistry, molecular electronics, heterogeneous catalysis, and organic semiconductors.
+He is the author or coauthor of 33 peer-reviewed scientific publications and the recipient of the John G. Miller Award for Best Ph.D.
+Thesis from the Department of Chemistry at the University of Pennsylvania.

 Education